angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 ng add ngx-semantic-version
 ```

-After installation, you `package.json` file is updaded.
+After installation, you `package.json` file is updated.
-You will also find a file named `commitlint.config.js` which includes the basic ruleset for conventional commit.
+You will also find a file named `commitlint.config.js` which includes the basic  rule set for conventional commit.
 You can [adjust the configuration](https://commitlint.js.org/#/reference-rules) to satisfy your needs even more.

 Try it out to make some changes to your project!